-Sleeping or Resting Energy Expenditure: The primary outcome for the assessment of energy expenditure is sleeping or resting energy expenditure (SEE or REE).
-Using indirect calorimetry, SEE or REE and respiratory quotient will be assessed using a computerized metabolic cart Vmax ENCORE at each protocol visit while the child is asleep (SEE) for children who typically take daily naps.
-SEE will be assessed in the morning if possible whether SEE or REE and the time of the day of the testing will be replicated at all study visits.
-For children who do not typically take daily naps, REE will be assessed in the early morning after an overnight stay nearby.
-Subjects will fast from food and medication for 8 hours prior and have minimal physical activity before the test is performed between 7:00 and 10:00 AM.
-SEE/REE is compared to predicted values derived from the World Health Organization that adjust for age, sex and weight and Schofield equations that adjust for age, sex, weight and stature (length/height).
-SEE/REE as kcal/d will also be assessed by adjusting for both fat free mass (FFM) and fat mass (FM) obtained from skinfold measurements (see below).

-Anthropometric Assessment: The outcomes for weight gain, growth and nutritional status will be stature (length/height), weight, BMI, and head circumference Z scores.
+Sleeping Energy Expenditure: The primary outcome for the assessment of energy expenditure is sleeping energy expenditure (SEE).
+Using indirect calorimetry, SEE and respiratory quotient will be assessed using a computerized metabolic cart Vmax ENCORE at each protocol visit while the child is asleep.
+SEE will be assessed in the morning if possible and careful note of previous feeding of the child, including the time of day, amount of food, and feeding interval prior to test.
+SEE is compared to predicted values derived from the World Health Organization that adjust for age, sex and weight26 and Schofield equations that adjust for age, sex, weight and length27.
+SEE as kcal/d will also be assessed by adjusting for both fat free mass (FFM) and fat mass (FM) obtained from skinfold measurements.
+Anthropometric Assessment: The outcomes for weight gain, growth and nutritional status will be length, weight, BMI, and head circumference Z scores.
 Measures of body composition will also be conducted to determine relative muscle and fat stores.
-All anthropometric techniques will follow those described by Lohman et al. Weight (0.1 kg) will be measured on a digital electronic scale (Seca, Munich, Germany), height (0.1 cm) on a stadiometer (Holtain, Crymych, UK), length (0.1 cm) on an infantometer, (Holtain, Crymych, UK), and head circumference (0.1 cm) using an insertion tape.
+All anthropometric techniques will follow those described by Lohman et al^{28} .
+Weight (0.1 kg) will be measured on a digital electronic scale (Seca, Munich, Germany), length (0.1 cm) on an infantometer, (Holtain, Crymych, UK), and head circumference (0.1 cm) using an insertion tape.
 Skinfold thickness will be measured (0.1 mm) at the triceps, biceps, subscapular, and supra-iliac sites with a skinfold caliper (Holtain, Crymych, UK) to assess subcutaneous fat stores.
 Mid upper arm circumference measured with a non-stretchable fiberglass tape (0.1 cm) (McCoy, Maryland Heights, MO).
-All measurements will be used to generate age-sex-specific Z scores for height, weight, BMI, head circumference, arm circumference, triceps and subscapular skinfolds using WHO reference data.
-CDC reference data will also be used to generate age-sex-specific Z scores for height, weight and BMI (2.0-5.9 yrs).
+All measurements will be used to generate age-sex-specific Z scores for length, weight, BMI, head circumference, arm circumference, triceps and subscapular skinfolds using WHO reference data^{29,30}.
+Z scores for growth velocity will also be calculated for the 12 week period using the WHO reference data31, and will provide a novel approach to growth response.

-Body Composition: Total body composition, total FFM and FM and percent body fat (%FAT) and regional fat deposition, will be assessed byskinfold measurements.
+Body Composition: Total body composition, total FFM and FM and percent body fat (%FAT) and regional fat deposition, will be assessed by skinfold measurements.

-Fecal Elastase I: Pancreatic function will be assessed by obtaining spot stool samples with fecal elastase 1 to determine the level of pancreatic enzyme activity.
+Fecal Elastase I: Pancreatic function will be assessed at both visits by obtaining spot stool samples with fecal elastase 1 to determine the level of pancreatic enzyme activity^{32,33}.
 Subjects will be provided with the stool collection kit and proper instructions and supplies, and will bring a stool sample back the next day.
 The stool sample will be stored at -20°C, and analyzed with an enzyme-linked immunosorbent assay kit sent to ARUP Laboratory (Salt Lake City, UT).